Geyser: Misnamed geysers

 There are various other types of geysers which are different in nature compared to the normal steam-driven geysers.
 These geysers differ not only in their style of eruption but also in the cause that makes them erupt.

 Artificial geysers

 In a number of places where there is geothermal activity, wells have been drilled and fitted with impermeable casements that allow them to erupt like geysers.
 The vents of such geysers are artificial, but are tapped into natural hydrothermal systems.
 These so-called artificial geysers, technically known as erupting geothermal wells, are not true geysers.
 Little Old Faithful Geyser, in Calistoga, California, is an example.
-The geyser erupts from the casing of a well drilled in the late 19th century.
-According to Dr. John Rinehart in his book A Guide to Geyser Gazing (1976 p.
-49), a man had drilled into the geyser in search for water.
-He had "simply opened up a dead geyser".
+The geyser erupts from the casing of a well drilled in the late 19th century, which opened up a dead geyser.

 In the case of the Big Mine Run Geyser in Ashland, Pennsylvania, the heat powering the geyser (which erupts from an abandoned mine vent) comes not from geothermal power, but from the long-simmering Centralia mine fire.